nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

         </tr>
 </table>

-Where information within the Topic is organisaed as sub-headings, <code>entry.list</code> will reference instances of the Category List level.
+Where information within the Topic is organised as sub-headings, <code>entry.list</code> will reference instances of the Category List level.

-For Consultations which have a flat structure i.e. clinical record entries made outside of the Topic and heading structure, an artificial Topic List is generated and entries will reference resources representing those record entries e.g. Allergies, Medications, Tests etc ...
+For consultations which have a flat structure (for example, clinical record entries made outside of the Topic and heading structure), an artificial Topic List is generated, and entries will reference resources representing those record entries (such as, Allergies, Medications, Tests, and so on.

-The two approaches are never mixed within the same Topic i.e. all entries will either reference List(Category) or resources representing the source record entries but not both.
+The two approaches are never mixed within the same Topic - that is, all entries will either reference List(Category) or resources representing the source record entries, but not both.

 ## List (Category)

-The level of the Consultation that represents the heading sections (SOAP headings) that contain clinical record entries.
+The level of the consultation that represents the heading sections (SOAP headings) that contain clinical record entries.

 ### title